z1skgr/OpenMP-pthreads-parallelComputing/README.md

 ## General Information
-OpenMP Application Protocol Interface (API) and subset of functions of POSIX threads standard (pthreads) to speed up the Smith-Waterman algorithm for local alignment of sequences.
+_**OpenMP Application Protocol Interface (API)**_ and subset of functions of _**POSIX threadsstandard (pthreads) to speed up the Smith-Waterman algorithm for local alignment of sequences.
 A simplified form of omega statistic, to detect positive selection in DNA sequences.
 Exports performance statistics.
-Applied for N random data.
+Applied for *N* random data.

-## Features/Parallization
+## Features
 * Serial program on SW algorithm
-* Parallel	Programming	Models (Jam, Unroll)
-* Standards (SSE, OpenMP, Pthreads)
+* Parallel Standards (_SSE, OpenMP, Pthreads_)

 Benchmarked on Intel(R) Core(TM) i7-1065G7 @ 1.30GHz 1.50 GHz with 8GB DDR3 memory.